 “A journey is best measured in friends, rather than miles.” – Tim Cahill

-My favorite thing about traveling is the friendships you make along the way.
+My favorite thing about traveling are the friendships you make along the way.
 I met my soul sister on my first trip abroad.
 We met in 2011 at a surf hostel in Bali, Indonesia.
 We quickly bonded over our love for nutella and Edward Sharpe and the Magnetic Zeros.
 I have always found it enchanting how traveling has the capability to bind people together or tear them apart.
 I have witnessed the remains of both and am fortunate to have gained many beautiful friends on this crazy travel train.
 The deep forces of travel are not to be tinkered with.

 This photo was from our time in Bali back in 2010.
 We were watching the World Cup down the street from the surf hostel we were staying at.
 Follow the yellow arrow to find me, the blue arrow to find Samantha, and follow the red arrow to check out the guy wearing a bullet proof vest for no apparent reason (only in Bali).

 When our time in Bali came to an end we flew to our homes on either side of the country.
-Making sure to keep in contact via quirky photo texts (not of the the sexting variety) and phone dates.
+Making sure to keep in contact via quirky photo texts (not of the sexting variety) and phone dates.
 Not long after we made plans to continue our adventures together first in California and then in Michigan.
 Roughly 4 years after the birth of our friendship I traveled to California for a soul sister reunion.
-Where we embarked on a roadtrip to Salvation Mountain and Joshua Tree National Park.
+Where we embarked on a road trip to Salvation Mountain and Joshua Tree National Park.

 Salvation Mountain is an artistic tribute to God by Leonard Knight.
 Located in the lower desert of Southern California Slab City and the Salton Sea.
-Murals cover Salvation Mountain that incorporate many biblical aspects such as the Sinner’s Prayer and John 3:16.
+Murals cover Salvation Mountain that incorporates many biblical aspects such as the Sinner’s Prayer and John 3:16.
 Made out of adobe clay, straw, and thousands of gallons of non-toxic paint.

-Salvation mountain feels like it is in the middle of nowhere, which makes it that much more special.
+Salvation Mountain feels like it is in the middle of nowhere, which makes it that much more special.
 I was enchanted the moment I saw the pastel colors peaking above the endless sand and rock.

 There are designated walking paths all over Salvation Mountain, just follow the yellow brick road!